-"That's right, Alan," Moses replied, "but you must realize that Christianity has destroyed much of our culture, blotting out any sense of destiny for us.
-Along with Christianity, we accepted European ways and now we see those ways failing.
-At times we have a sense of being left with nothing.
+"That's right, Alan," Moses replied, "but you must realize that the way Christianity was introduced here destroyed much of our culture, blotting out any sense of destiny for us.
+Along with Christianity, we accepted many European ways, and now we see those ways failing.
+At times, we have a sense of we have being left with nothing.
 Isn't there a way to regain at least some of what we left behind?"

 The two friends were relaxing under a tree near a beach-front house along the West African coastline.
 Moses, a forty-five-year-old Ghanian, was a language instructor in the capital city.
 Alan was a young missionary from the U.S. who had studied with Moses for the past year.
 The two had become friends.

 To support his wife and three children, Moses also worked for an insurance company.
 Years earlier, he had married a second wife who remained in her village.
-However, after a few years Moses began to feel that this second marriage transgressed his Christian commitment.
+However, after a few years, Moses began feeling that the second marriage transgressed his Christian commitment.
 So, he found a way to release the second wife from her vows.

 When Alan heard about Grace's opposition, he debated with himself for several days about whether he should go.
 Finally, however, he decided to go ahead and go.
 He had studied enough anthropology to know that he would not attach the same meaning to the festival that the local participants would.
 Moreover, this festival likely would present him with opportunities to photograph a traditional African cultural celebration.